pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-In Rust errors are returned, not thrown.
+In Rust, errors are returned, not thrown.
 Let's look at some examples.

-Since dividing integer types by zero panics if we wanted to make our program safer and more explicit we could impl a `safe_div` function which returns a `Result` instead like this:
+Since dividing integer types by zero panics, if we wanted to make our program safer and more explicit, we could impl a `safe_div` function that returns a `Result` instead, like this:

 ```rust
 use std::fmt;